aijazafzaal/ML-DL-Algorithms/README.md

 * Generating confusion matrix, classification report and ROC curve for comparing with the default parameters

 ### Conclusion
-Among 4 models, We did not get any improvement after hyper-parameter tuning on the two following models:
+Among the 4 models, we did not get any improvement after hyper-parameter tuning on the two following models:
 * SVM (98%)
 * K-Nearest Neighbor (95%)

-On the other hand, Following two models showed a massive improvement after hyper-parameter tuning:
+On the other hand, Following two models showed an improvement after hyper-parameter tuning:
-* Decision Tree (from 83% to 93%)
+* Decision Tree (from 80% to 90%)
 * Random Forest (from 96% to 98%)

-So, Random Forest is outperforming all other models.
+Therefore, Random Forest is outperforming all other models.

+# Credit Card Default Prediction

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 Given data about credit card clients, we try to predict whether a given client will default or not.